Extreme Heat Resources

 Cool Spots Map

-If you live in the City of Los Angeles, the Cool Spots LA has additional locations for Angelenos to cool off during emergencies.
+If you live in the City of Los Angeles, Cool Spots LA has additional locations for Angelenos to cool off during emergencies.